-I love toys that inspire and educate as well as being fun and playable so when I received the Little Red Riding Hood Deluxe game from Smart Games I couldn’t immediately see the value of it and was a little disappointed.
+I love toys that inspire and educate as well as being fun and playable so when I received the Little Red Riding Hood Deluxe game from Smart Games I couldn’t immediately see the value of it and was not disappointed.

 Smart Games create logic puzzles for one player for children aged 3+, teens and adults.
 They have turned two well-known fairytales, Little Red Riding Hood and Three Little Piggies, into puzzle games that are suitable for children aged 3 years +.
 We received Little Red Riding Hood, which is suitable for 4-7 year olds.
 I would be attempting to test it out with 4 year old twin boys.